 It may be easy to imagine accumulating the dirty diapers in a basket, and then just tossing them into the washing machine.
 But the reality isn’t so simple.
 (More on this in tip # 5 below)

-Using cloth diapers means that moms have to be diligent in washing them routinely.
-Accumulating dirty diapers can lead to unmentionable germs and ain’t nobody got time for that.
+Using cloth diapers means that parents have to be diligent in washing them routinely.
+Accumulating dirty diapers can lead to lots of stink and germs and ain’t nobody got time for that.

 Depending on your washing machine and the kind of detergent you use, this could add an extra expense to your monthly budget.
 One many often tend to overlook.